AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.md

     }
 ```

-Note that the value of the `Authorization` header is the word "bearer", followed by a space, and followed by the token value itself.
+Note that the value of the `Authorization` header is the word "bearer," followed by a space, followed by the token value itself.

 ## Create a QiType

 QiStreams represent open-ended collections of strongly-typed, ordered events.
 Qi is capable of storing any data type you care to define.
 The only requirement is that the data type must have one or more properties that constitute an ordered key.
 While a timestamp is a very common type of key, any ordered value is permitted.
-Our sample type uses an integer.
+The sample type in this example uses an integer.

 Each data stream is associated with a QiType, so that only events conforming to that type can be inserted into the stream.
 The first step in Qi programming, then, is to define the types for your tenant.

-Because we are using the Qi REST API, we must build our own type definitions.
+Because the example uses the Qi REST API, you must build your own type definitions.
 A type definition in Qi consists of one or more properties.
 Each property has its own type.
-This can be a simple data type like integer or string, or a previously defined complex QiType.
-This allows for the creation of nested data types - QiTypes whose properties may be user-defined types.
-We have created `QiType` and `QiTypeProperty` classes that match those in the Qi Client Libraries.
+The type can be a simple data type such as an integer or string, or a previously defined complex QiType.
+You can create nested data types; that is, QiTypes whose properties are user-defined types. `QiType` and `QiTypeProperty` classes have been created that match those in the Qi Client Libraries.
 Simple types are denoted by an enumeration specified in `QiTypeCode.py`.
-The ordinal values in the latter file are those the Qi service expects, so if you wish to create you own classes you must specify these values.
+The ordinal values in the latter file are those the Qi service expects; you must specify these values if you want to create your own classes.

 From QiType.py:
 ```python